 - In the first episode of Shadow Skill, Elle is about to run into a building where a fight is taking place, and one of their fire attacks bursts through the door and incinerates her.
 Elle is left charred black and mad that her hair was ruined.

-- Happens to Lämpel the teacher in Max Und Moritz by Wilhelm Busch.
+- Happens to Lämpel the teacher in Max and Moritz, after Max and Moritz have filled his pipe with gunpowder.

 - In DaydreamDragon371's art story Selfdestruct, the character finds a shiny Graveler and wants to catch it, but it uses selfdestruct, leaving her and her Beedrill blackened with ash.